 ABOUT THE AUTHOR

-Christian Belady is highly experienced in managing data center and infrastructure development at global scale.
+Christian Belady is highly experienced in managing data center and infrastructure development on a global scale.
 Currently, he is an advisor and board member of several companies in the infrastructure space.

-Prior to this, Belady served as Vice President and Distinguished Engineer of Datacenter R&D for Microsoft’s Cloud Infrastructure Organization, where he developed one of the largest data center footprints in the world.
+Previously, he served as Vice President and Distinguished Engineer of Data Center R&D for Microsoft’s Cloud Infrastructure Organization, where he developed one of the largest data center footprints in the world.
 Before that, he was responsible for driving the strategy and delivery of server and facility development for Microsoft’s data center portfolio worldwide.

-With over 160 patents, Belady is a driving force behind innovative thinking and quantitative benchmarking in the field.
+With over 160 patents, Belady is a a driving force behind innovative thinking and quantitative benchmarking in the field.
 He is an originator of the Power Usage Effectiveness (PUE) metric, was a key player in the development of the iMasons’ Climate Accord (ICA), and has worked closely with government agencies to define efficiency metrics for data centers and servers.
-Over the years, he has received many awards, most recently Data Center World “Lifetime Achievement Award”, and was elected to the National Academy of Engineering.
+Over the years, he has received many awards, most recently the NVTC Data Center Icon Award, and was elected to the National Academy of Engineering.